dnaforge/dnaforge/docs/user-guide/README.md

     + **Camera Light** Toggle a light that follows the camera.
     + **Ambient Light** Toggle a static light that illuminates the whole scene.
     + **Fog** Toggle a fog that hides elements far from the camera.
+    + **Colours** Open a colour managment interface for assigning and adding new colours to viewport objects.
 * **Scene**
     + **Axes** Toggle the display of global XYZ-axes.
     + **Grid** Toggle the display of the grid.